Dusty Hernández-Harrison: Professional career

-Dusty won the WBC Youth Silver welterweight title on November 2, 2013, at The Theater at Madison Square Garden.
-He earned the belt by defeating Josh "Pit Bull" Torres (12–2–1) via ten-round unanimous decision on the Gennady Golovkin vs. Curtis Stevens undercard.
+Dusty won the WBC Youth Silver welterweight title on November 2, 2013, at The Theater at Madison Square Garden by defeating Josh "Pit Bull" Torres (12–2–1) via ten-round unanimous decision on the Gennady Golovkin vs. Curtis Stevens undercard.
 Dusty earned scores of 100–90, and 98–92 (x2).
 Calling it "the kind of fight that [he] has always wanted," Dusty added, "I have always dreamed of fighting at Madison Square Garden, and for it to be for the WBC Youth Silver World Championship makes it that much more special.
 I appreciate the opportunities being provided to me and will continue to work hard and do my part."
 His father Buddy Harrison recalled his son's hard work and dedication following the WBC Youth Silver Welterweight World Championship fight: "I told Dusty nearly ten years ago in this very arena that if he worked hard and did the right things he could one day win a world title at Madison Square Garden.
 Tonight we made that dream a reality as we continue on our mission."
-Dusty has a "close-knit professional team" that includes his father and trainer, Buddy, cut-man Billy Briscoe, and matchmaker Mike Walters.
-A gracious competitor, Dusty appreciates his fans.
-Always making sure to recognize their continued support, at the Nov.
-2 WBC Youth Silver World Championship Bout, Dusty noted, "It is really hard to put into words how much it means to me that my fans could share this special moment with me," as he greeted each one personally on the chartered buses of fans that made the trip from Washington, D.C. to support Dusty.

-Just three weeks later on November 22, Dusty thrilled the Dover Downs crowd yet again as he scored three knockdowns en route to a first-round knockout of Marlon Lewis, ending Lewis' three-year unbeaten streak.
+Three weeks later on November 22, Dusty scored three knockdowns en route to a first-round knockout of Marlon Lewis at Dover Downs, ending Lewis' three-year unbeaten streak.

-In his first live nationally televised bout on January 31, 2014, Dusty scored a decisive 78x74 victory on all three scorecards against Tim Witherspoon Jr. (10–3–1), the son of former two-time heavyweight world champion Tim Witherspoon, on ESPN Friday Night Fights.
-Calling it a "solid fight," following the match, Dusty Hernández-Harrison was trending on Twitter, indicative of his loyal fan base.
-HBO Boxing ringside judge Harold Lederman also acknowledged Dusty on Twitter, saying, "Congratulations Dusty.
+In his first live nationally televised bout on January 31, 2014, Dusty scored a decisive 78x74 victory on all three scorecards against Tim Witherspoon Jr. (10–3–1) on Friday Night Fights.
+HBO Boxing ringside judge Harold Lederman acknowledged Dusty on Twitter, saying, "Congratulations Dusty.
 Once again, you looked terrific.
 This was a terrific, hard-fought win.
 Loved it."
 Actor Mark Wahlberg tweeted out to his three-million followers that Dusty is "the truth."

 Five weeks later on March 7, 2014, Dusty was once again on ESPN Friday Night Fights, earning a hard-fought unanimous decision victory over Michael Balasi (10–3, 7 KOs), a hard-hitting southpaw.
-Dusty came off the canvas in round two showing his heart, determination and perseverance in flooring Balasi twice en route to the unanimous decision victory.
+Dusty came off the canvas in round two and floored Balasi twice en route to the unanimous decision victory.